 The frames felt sturdy and durable but the glasses maintain a light weight which aids comfort.
 This, combined with the tight fit that can be created with the nose piece, means that the C-Shifters have an impressive, barely-there feel.
 The cylindrical lens shape helped too – I didn’t have the frame of the glasses in my field of vision at all while riding.

-Retailing at £135, these are cheaper than some other high-performance glasses available and are a great option if you want to stand out from the crowd in a lesser known brand.
+The RRP are lower than that of many other high-performance glasses and these are a great option if you want to stand out from the crowd in a lesser known brand.

 Pros: